thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 But oh no, that means our expect call to `=` now sees whitespace (or `foo`).
 It will error, and we're back to a cascade of errors.

-We need a Goldilock skip to cover just the right amount of input to get us back on track.
+We need a goldilock skip to cover just the right amount of input to get us back on track.
 Skipping a static number of tokens won't achieve good error recovery.
 Hence, the anchor set.
 It informs us what tokens are safe to skip to and prevents the cascade of errors.
 With the anchor set when we encounter the missing identifier of `let  = foo 1; 2`, we see `=` is in our anchor set and mark everything until `=` an error.

-Our let parser would then be correctly synchronized.
+Our let parser is then correctly synchronized for the next expect call.
 We produce a parse tree of a mostly valid let but with a prominent lack of an identifier.
 Luckily, lacking an identifier isn't the Parser's problem.
 That's an issue for name resolution.
 This synchronization is the secret to our resilience.

-With a better understanding of why we're throwing away tokens, let's look at how we actually go about emitting errors:
+With a better understanding of why we're throwing away tokens, let's look at how we emit errors:

 ```rs
 fn recover_until(&mut self, anchor: HashSet<Syntax>, expected: Vec<Syntax>) {